dgaydukov/cert-aws/files/sa.md

    }]
 }
 ```
-You can send messages
+You can send messages:
 * 256KB - normal sqs message
 * up to 2GB - using java library, [message is stored in s3](https://aws.amazon.com/about-aws/whats-new/2015/10/now-send-payloads-up-to-2gb-with-amazon-sqs)
 Metric to use in auto scaling group:
 * `ApproximateAgeOfOldestMessage` - age of the oldest message in queue.
 Useful when you have time bound for each message to handle.
 * `ApproximateNumberOfMessagesVisible` - current queue length.
 Useful when you want to auto scale based on number of messages in queue
 * `ApproximateNumberOfMessagesNotVisible` - total number of messages including in-flight (those that has been polled by app but not yet deleted)
-Batching - ability to send/receive not single message but a batch of up to 10 messages:
+Batching - ability to send/receive batch of up to 10 messages:
-* use `SendMessageBatch/DeleteMessageBatch/ChangeMessageVisibilityBatch` operations
+* use `SendMessageBatch/DeleteMessageBatch/ChangeMessageVisibilityBatch` operations. `ReceiveMessage` - receive both single/batch.
 * reduce costs - since sqs is charged per request, and you can batch up to 10 messages, you can save on costs
 * you need to change app logic - for sender to batch messages before sending, to receiver wait longer and process a list of messages instead of 1

 ###### API Gateway
 API Gateway - managed api service that makes it easy to publish/manage api at any scale.
-It can
+It can:
 * meter/throttle traffic to your backend
 * security (allow access only to EC2 with specific IAM role, allow only specific cognito users, allow to those who pass Lambda authorizer)
 * DDoS (distributed denial-of-service) attack prevention
 * caching (you backend won't be called every time, for some request cache would be returned)
-* monitoring (integration with cloudwatch can set up some alarms)
+* monitoring (integration with CloudWatch can set up some alarms)
 * all endpoints are HTTPS, you can't create unsecure http
 * send both websocket & http calls
 You can also use API Gateway with openApi to quickly generate api endpoints and underlying models.
 Stage - like a tag, allows your api have multiple versions, like dev stage - myapi.com/dev/users.
 You can add documentation to your api and expose it as swagger file.
 Api Gateway can generate client-side SSL certificate, and you backend can get public key, so it can verify that requests are coming from Api Gateway.
 Api Gateway calls are supported by CloudFront, so your api is highly available.
 CORS (Cross-origin resource sharing) - request made to another domain/subdomain of the same domain/port/protocol.
 There are 2 types:
 * simple - you should add `Access-Control-Allow-Origin` header in response.
 Request simple if: